Master of Arts: Confusion

-Oxford, Cambridge (earned)

-A number of different master's degrees may be earned at Oxford and Cambridge.
-The most common, the Master of Philosophy degree (MPhil), is a two-year research degree.
-To prepare to graduate as a Master of Science (MSc) or a Master of Studies (MSt) takes only one year, both courses often combining some coursework with research.
-A Master of Letters (MLitt) is the holder of a pure research master's degree.
-In comparison to the LLM at Cambridge, Oxford offers two master's degrees in law depending on the jurisdictional background of the student.
-The degree of Bachelor of Civil Law (BCL) is for those from a common law background, whilst the more recent Magister Juris is for those from civil law jurisdictions.
-More recently, Oxford and Cambridge offer the degree of Master of Business Administration.
-Master's degrees are generally offered without classification, although the top five percent may be deemed worthy of Distinction.
-Both universities also offer a variety of four-year undergraduate integrated master's degrees such as MEng or MMath.

 North America

-In Canada and the United States, the Master of Arts (Magister Artium) and Master of Science (Magister Scientiæ) are the basic graduate-level degrees in most subjects and may be course-based, research-based, or, more typically, a combination of the two.
+In Canada and the United States, the Master of Arts (Magister Artium), along with the Master of Science (Magister Scientiæ), is the basic graduate-level degrees in most subjects and may be course-based, research-based, or, more typically, a combination of the two.

 Admission to a master's program is normally contingent upon holding a bachelor's degree.
 Some programs provide for a joint bachelor's and master's after about five years.
-Some universities use the Latin degree names, such as Artium Magister (AM) or Scientiæ Magister (SM).
-For example, Harvard University, Dartmouth College, the University of Chicago, the Massachusetts Institute of Technology, the University of Pennsylvania, and Brown University use the abbreviations AM and SM for some of their master's degrees.
+Some universities use the Latin degree name, such as Artium Magister (AM).
+For example, Harvard University, Dartmouth College, the University of Chicago, the Massachusetts Institute of Technology, the University of Pennsylvania, and Brown University use the abbreviations AM for some of their master's degrees.
 A Master of Arts may be given in a scientific discipline, common at Ivy League universities.

 Many universities offer Master of Arts programs, which are differentiated either as Thesis or Non-Thesis programs.
 Usually, the duration for a Non-Thesis option is one to two years of full-time study.
 The period for a Thesis option may last longer, depending also on the required level of courses and complexity of the thesis.
 Sometimes, qualified students who are admitted to a "very high research" Master of Arts might have to earn credits also at the PhD level, and they may need to complete their program in about three years of full-time candidature, e.g. at Harvard in the United States and McGill in Canada.

 A thesis must be a distinct contribution to knowledge.
 It must demonstrate ability to plan and carry out research, organize results, and defend the approach and conclusions in a scholarly manner.
 The research presented must meet current standards of the discipline.
 Finally, the thesis must clearly demonstrate how the research advances knowledge in the field.